Redwood Furniture Care – Tips & Tricks

 Cleaning Finished Redwood

 You should avoid using harsh cleaning chemicals on any wood surfaces.
 Frequent dusting with a soft, dry cloth will remove most dirt and smudges.
-For more thorough cleaning, a citrus-based cleaner designed for wood can help keep your redwood furniture looking like new.
+For more thorough cleaning, a citrus-based cleaner designed for wood can help keep your redwood furniture looking new.
 In our office, we regularly clean our redwood furniture using Murphy’s Oil Soap.
+Be sure to dilute the mixture with water before using.
 Envirotex finishes are generally more resilient, but be sure to avoid using products containing alcohol or acetone as these can damage the resin.
 We recommend always testing any cleaning products in a small, inconspicuous spot first to ensure that they won’t damage the finish, and be sure to check the manufacturer’s recommendations first.